 Solar energy has been growing at an unprecedented rate throughout the twentieth century.
-In Australia alone solar PV produced 5.3 % of total electricity consumed in the year 2019 (Clean Energy Council, 2019) and the uptake continues to grow due to falling costs and rising electricity prices.
+In Australia alone solar PV produced 5.3 % of total electricity consumed in the year 2019 and the uptake continues to grow due to falling costs and rising electricity prices.

 Disposal of Inverters reaching their end of Life

-The expected lifetime for most solar installations are 30 years and solar inverters have an average lifetime of 15 years (The solar guys, 2020).
+The expected lifetime for most solar installations are 30 years and solar inverters have an average lifetime of 15 years.
 This means that most systems will require their inverters to be replaced at least once during their lifetime.
 This is bound to create considerable amounts of waste that must be disposed of in the most environmentally safe way possible.
 Fortunately, there are a few disposal options available to us.

 Sell inverters to third party installers

 The first option is to sell the inverters to third party solar installers or on online marketplaces.
 Many medium scale solar power plants replace their inverters when they reach the end of their warranty (10 years).
 These inverters usually have another 5 – 10 years before they reach their end of life and can be refurbished to replace faulty inverters in other sites.
 The advantages of using second-hand inverters are:

 You can retain your Feed-in Tariff by replacing your existing inverter with a second-hand inverter with the same output.

 Buying second-hand can save you more than half the cost of buying new equipment.
 It could also save you time, if your system is waiting on a replacement.

 Some third-party installers even give up to a year in warranty for their refurbished second-hand inverters.
 The disadvantage is that if the inverter is of an older generation that is not up to the current standards it cannot be connected to the grid, therefore cannot be sold.
 Some third-party installers that sell second hand solar inverters are: